TL;DR: Lean User Testing – How to Run User Tests Successfully

 When Should You Start User Tests?

-From my experience the answer is very simple: Very early in the life cycle of any idea.
-For a successful product management, an early validation of hypotheses is the most important step towards product discovery.
+From my experience the answer is very simple: Very early in the life cycle of an idea.
+For successful product management, early validation of hypotheses is the most important step towards product discovery.

 Conclusion: A good product organization excels at bringing down the cycle-time of testing hypotheses.

 It is a misconception to think that user tests only make sense if during the interview the participants are able to work with a fully functional beta version of the new product.
 In fact, the opposite is true – even napkins with drawings on them, prototypes made out of paper and click-dummies are rather grateful test objects and are generally well perceived by all user testing participants.
 This often has something to do with the initial surprise of the more curious interviewees, as they feel that the user testing seems more sophisticated and that they are taken more seriously.

 For the first feedback regarding an idea, you don’t even have to organize a user test.
 All you have to do is approach the person you would like to interview and ask them for 5 minutes of their time.
 This can happen in the Mecca of Berlin’s startup scene – the ‘St. Oberholz’ on the ‘Rosenthaler Platz’ – or in larger companies you ask for the first feedback from your colleagues.
 Highly recommended is here, for example, the canteen hacking: During the lunch hour, you join a table and ask the opinion of those sitting there.
 In my experience, most people love to help and they appreciate it, that they are seriously being asked for their opinion on an existing or new product.

 Conclusion: The sooner the user testing begins, the better the results – even if this means, that an idea will be abandoned due to lack of interest.
 (You just saved money, brain, and time.)